TosbackCgusBridge-Bot/CGUs-versions/Blair/Privacy Policy.md

-We may supplement the information listed above with information listed above with information that is collected automatically when you visit our website, and information acquired from our joint marketing partners, from third parties, and from our Orchard Brands affiliated companies.
+We may supplement the information listed above with information listed above with information that is collected automatically when you visit our website, and information acquired from our joint marketing partners, from third parties, and from our Bluestem Brands, Inc. affiliated companies.

 Emails

 We may use your e-mail address to notify you about the status of your order, provide customer service information or to answer your questions and requests.
-We may also occasionally send you our e-mail updates, sales notifications, or other promotional information about our products and services or about the products and services of our Orchard Brands affiliated companies or trusted third party partners that may be of interest to you.
+We may also occasionally send you our e-mail updates, sales notifications, or other promotional information about our products and services or about the products and services of our Bluestem Brands, Inc. affiliated companies or trusted third party partners that may be of interest to you.

 Telephone Contact

 If you provide us with your phone number, you may receive telephone contact from us for customer service communications, (for example, to inquire about an order you have placed).
 If you call our customer service toll-free number, we may ask you for personal identification information, depending on the nature of your request, to better assist you with your requests and questions.
 We may retain this information to help meet your future needs.

-We may occasionally use your phone number to contact you with updates, sales notifications, or other promotional information about our products and services or those of our Orchard Brands affiliated companies or trusted third party partners in which you may be interested.
-We may also make your personal information available to our Orchard Brands affiliated companies and our other trusted third party partners to enable them to contact you directly with their promotional information, such as information about their products and services, sales and other promotions.
+We may occasionally use your phone number to contact you with updates, sales notifications, or other promotional information about our products and services or those of our Bluestem Brands, Inc. affiliated companies or trusted third party partners in which you may be interested.
+We may also make your personal information available to our Bluestem Brands, Inc. affiliated companies and our other trusted third party partners to enable them to contact you directly with their promotional information, such as information about their products and services, sales and other promotions.

 In-store Shopping